 How long is the trip?

-The roundtrip excursion is approximately one hour and fifteen minutes long.
-Dinner and drink excursions may be extended to hour and a half…check each event for details.
+The roundtrip excursion is approximately one hour long.
+Dinner and drink excursions are extended to hour and a half…check each event for details.

 Where does the train go?